wongchihaul/COMP90015_2020S2_Collaborative_Whiteboard/README.md

     gitingore rules have no effects on pre-existing files
  2. Manually removed Endpoint-related and Manager-related Java files of proj-2a which will come into conflict with the counterparts in proj-2b

+---

+UPDATE: Created New Folder *proj3* For Project3